- Garden / Landscaping / Patio — 255

 How to Clear Your Overgrown Garden?

 by Chris Kervin on Apr 19, 2016

-There are many benefits to a DIY garden clearance, from landscaping your garden exactly as you wish to the great exercise involved.
-Clearing your garden can be extremely rewarding, not only adding value to your property, but also promoting a relaxing outdoor area for you to relax and enjoy.
+There are many benefits to DIY garden clearance, from landscaping your garden exactly as you wish to the great exercise involved.
+Clearing your garden can be extremely rewarding, not only adding value to your property but also promoting a relaxing outdoor area for you to relax and enjoy.

-For more complicated garden clearance tasks, such as thick branches or high hedges, you may need specialist tools not commonly found in a domestic garden shed.
-For tools such as pole saws, chainsaws and even diggers, you can consider hiring tools from your local provider.
+For more complicated garden clearance tasks, such as thick branches or high hedges, you may need special tools not commonly found in a domestic garden shed.
+For tools such as pole saws, chainsaws, and even diggers, you can consider hiring tools from your local provider.

 After you have done all the hard work, and your garden is looking great, you now have to dispose of the small mountain of organic waste and other rubbish you want to throw away.
-There are a number of options when it comes to disposing of unwanted waste.
-An easy and affordable option is skip hire, and for most small to medium sized garden clearances, you will only require a mini skip.
-If you have a large vehicle, such as a van, you can often take your waste to a local recycling centre, which will accept your organic waste for recycling.
+There are several options when it comes to disposing of unwanted waste.
+An easy and affordable option is "skip hire", and for most small to medium-sized garden clearances, you will only require a mini skip.
+If you have a large vehicle, such as a van, you can often take your waste to a local recycling center, which will accept your organic waste for recycling.

 Garden clearances can be extremely rewarding.
 Having a clear and maintained garden can not only improve your outdoor living areas, but also help prevent pests and vermin problems.

 - Jan 18, 2022 How to Prepare Your Garden for Spring by Guest

 - Nov 6, 2021 Tropical Landscaping Ideas for the Homeowner by Jacob Smalls

 - Sep 16, 2021 11 Steps to Take to Prepare Your Home for the Rainy Season by Brenda Vollman